Cyrix126/promptable/promptable_derive/README.md

 ## Features:

 - implement the trait Promptable\<P\> on your struct, where P is a tuple of your parameter you want to use for your functions.
-- create a wrapper around VecYourStruct named VecStructName and implement the trait Promptable.
+- create a wrapper around Vec\<YourStruct\> named VecStructName and implement the trait Promptable.
 - lot of optional attributs to customize prompts (message to display, skip fields, use your own functions with any parameters).
 - cool interface with inquire
 - menus for managing vec from a user perspective.